davidfrank96/local-man-platform-app/docs/product/PRD.md

 ## Title
-The Local Man — Product Requirements Document
+Local Man — Product Requirements Document

 ## Product Summary
-The Local Man is a location-based food discovery platform designed to help people find nearby local and underrepresented food vendors that are often not listed on mainstream delivery apps.
+Local Man is a location-based food discovery platform designed to help people find nearby local and underrepresented food vendors that are often not listed on mainstream delivery apps.

 The product is designed first for Abuja, Nigeria, with a focus on informal roadside vendors, neighborhood kitchens, breakfast sellers, lunch vendors, night food spots, and small local businesses that depend heavily on physical discovery and local visibility.